ReMinecraftPE/mcpe/README.md

 Note: While the original Minecraft PE v0.1.3 may not work on newer devices, ReMinecraftPE works on any of the platforms listed above.

-### This a modified version of [the original Minecraft PE v0.1.3 decompilation](https://github.com/ReMinecraftPE/mcped).
+### This is a modified version of [the original Minecraft PE v0.1.3 decompilation](https://github.com/ReMinecraftPE/mcped).

 ## License information